Address HIV-Associated Comorbidities, Coinfections, and Complications

 Translating research into new diagnostic tools and medications

 Partnerships across academia, industry, and other research organizations help OAR conduct clinical trials of new diagnostic tools and medications.
-These trials can improve health outcomes by helping to identify, prevent, and treat HIV-associated conditions experienced by PWH.
+These trials can improve health outcomes by helping to identify, prevent, and treat HIV-associated conditions experienced by people with HIV.
 This research also may help diagnose and treat other health concerns among people who are not infected with HIV.